lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/simple-factory.md

 By using `Pizza` interface, the `PizzaStore` will work with any new classes implementing that interface through polymorphism.

-We’re also just about to remove the concrete instantiations from our client code.
+We're also just about to remove the concrete instantiations from our client code.

 ### How about defining a factory as a static method?

-By using static method, you don’t need to instantiate an `Factory` object to make use of the `createProduct()` method.
+By using static method, you don't need to instantiate an `Factory` object to make use of the `createProduct()` method.

-But it also has the disadvantage that you can’t subclass and change the behavior of the create method.
+But it also has the disadvantage that you can't subclass and change the behavior of the create method.